milesmitchell/imc-prosperity3/README.md

 ## 🤝 Connect

-If you liked our project, found this helpful, or are interested in discussing further, feel free to connect with me on [[LinkedIn](your-linkedin-url-here)!](https://www.linkedin.com/in/miles2/)
+If you liked our project, found this helpful, or are interested in discussing further, feel free to connect with me on LinkedIn (https://www.linkedin.com/in/miles2/)

 ---